jessengatai/okayNowThis.js/README.md

 A jQuery plugin that makes queuing (chaining), pausing and resuming functions a cinch.

 ## Getting Started
-The only requirement for okaynowthis.js to function is jQuery, so be sure to call that before okaynowthis.js
+The only requirement for okaynowthis.js to function is jQuery, so be sure to call that before the plugin.

 ```html
 <head>